The Nightly

 The Nightly brings journalism, analysis, and commentary from Australia’s leading voices with a focus on politics, policy, business, and culture.

 MoAD and the Courtyard Cafe are open.
-There may be building works during your visit.
+Some exhibitions will be closed from 14 July to early September 2025 for essential building works.
 Learn more

 The Nightly brings journalism, analysis, and commentary from Australia’s leading voices with a focus on politics, policy, business, and culture.

-Your guide to the voting method we use in Australia.
+Your guide to voting in Australian elections.

 The Museum of Australian Democracy acknowledges Australia's First Nations peoples as the Traditional Custodians of Country throughout Australia.
 We recognise their continuing connection to land, waters and community.
 We respectfully acknowledge the role that First Nations people continue to play in shaping Australia's democracy.
 We also acknowledge the Ngunnawal, Ngunawal and Ngambri peoples as the Traditional Custodians of the region in which MoAD is located.